Magnitude 7.0 Earthquake Shakes Alaska, Damaging Roads, Buildings

 "I've been here 11 years and I've felt movers before, but that scared me s***less," Anchorage resident Kevin Bartley told reporter Nat Herz of Alaska Public Media.
 "That's the quickest I've ever seen one come on and the hardest I've ever seen it shake.

-"The transformers were blowing up ...
+"The transformers were blowing up. ...
 It felt like for a minute we might watch that ground open up," Bartley said.

 Here’s what it looks like inside Anchorage midtown a Fred Meyer pic.twitter.com/HwF4m5j8XP— Nat Herz (@Nat_Herz) November 30, 2018